-For the year ended December 31, 2018, the aggregate cash compensation that we paid to our executive officers was approximately \$0.9 million.
-The aggregate share-based compensation that we paid to our executive officers was approximately \$0.04 million.
-In 2018 our executive officers voluntarily reduced the number of RSUs to be granted proposed by the compensation committee to \$1 and then compensate other employees.
-The goal is to provide competitive compensation to our employees.
+For the year ended December 31, 2019, the aggregate cash compensation that we paid to our executive officers was approximately \$0.8 million.
+The aggregate share-based compensation that we paid to our executive officers was approximately \$0.01 million.
+In 2019, no RSUs was granted to executive officers and other employees.
+However, we granted stock options instead.
 No executive officer is entitled to any severance benefits upon termination of his or her employment with us.

-For the year ended December 31, 2018, the aggregate cash compensation that we paid to our independent directors was approximately \$135,000.
+For the year ended December 31, 2019, the aggregate cash compensation that we paid to our independent directors was approximately \$135,000.
 The aggregate share-based compensation that we paid to our independent directors was nil.

-The following table summarizes the RSUs and cash award that we granted in 2018 to our directors and executive officers under our 2011 long-term incentive plan.
-Each unit of RSU represents two ordinary shares.
+The following table summarizes the stock options that we granted in 2019 to our directors and executive officers under our 2011 long-term incentive plan.
+Each unit of option represents two ordinary shares.
 See "Item 6.D.
-Directors, Senior Management and Employees-Employees-Share-Based Compensation Plans" for more details regarding our RSU grants.
+Directors, Senior Management and Employees-Employees-Share-Based Compensation Plans" for more details regarding our stock option grants.